Top Tips For Designing Your Logo Signature

 Use Colors Which Reflect Your Brand

 Never overlook the color of your signature logo.
-Remember that there is an 80% increase in brand recognition with a colored logo design, so don’t settle for standard black and white designs.
+Remember that there is an 80% increase in brand recognition with a colored logo design, so don’t settle for standard black-and-white designs.

 According to Lucidpress, “customers appreciate it when a business has a consistent brand.
 In fact, consistent presentation of a brand has seen to increase revenue by 33 percent”.

-FedEx has multiple arms of the company, such as Express, Freight, Ground, Office and Trade Networks.
+FedEx has multiple arms of the company, such as Express, Freight, Ground, Office, and Trade Networks.
 Each of these arms of the company is clearly defined through clever use of color.
 The Fed maintains its traditional purple color, but it’s Ex is changed based on the product.

 That ensures that the brand is always consistent and gives customers a distinction between each product.
-It’s something you can do for your business.
+It’s something you can do for your small business.

 Regardless of what font or design you choose for your logo, readability must be considered.